Japan, Australia share China concerns, raise defense ties

 “We reaffirmed our strong opposition to any unilateral attempts to change the status quo” by China, Motegi said.
 He also added that the four ministers shared “grave concern” over China’s human rights abuses in Hong Kong and the western Xinjiang region, where Uyghurs and other Muslim minorities live.

-The statement calls on China "to grant urgent, meaningful and unfettered access to Xinjiang for independent international observers including the U.N. high commissioner for human rights.”
+The statement called on China "to grant urgent, meaningful and unfettered access to Xinjiang for independent international observers including the U.N. high commissioner for human rights.”

-The meeting also reaffirmed the importance of maintaining the peace and stability of the Taiwan Strait, where China has recently stepped up a campaign of pressure on the self-ruled island.
+The meeting also reaffirmed the importance of maintaining peace and stability in the Taiwan Strait, where China has recently stepped up a campaign of pressure on the self-ruled island.

+China responded that it is determined to defend its sovereignty, security and development interests.

+“China has indisputable sovereignty over the South China Sea islands and their nearby waters, and over the Diaoyu Island and its affiliated islets,” Foreign Ministry spokesperson Wang Wenbin told a daily briefing in Beijing.

 Japan and Australia are in the final stages of a defense cooperation deal that will allow the Japanese Self-Defense Force to protect Australian military assets, which will be only the second for Japan outside of its alliance with the United States.